 14. Before finalizing the findings and recommendations, in accordance with paragraph 9 of the Committee’s structure and functions, the Committee sent the draft findings and recommendations to Serbia and the Parties concerned, inviting their comments or representations by 5 January 2022.

-15. At its fifty-second session (Geneva, [online] 1–4 February 2022), the Committee finalized its findings and recommendations, taking into account the representations provided.
+15. At its fifty-second session (Geneva, online 29–30 March 2022), the Committee finalized its findings and recommendations, taking into account the representations received from Hungary on 5 January 2022, Croatia on 31 December 2021 and Romania provided on 14 December 2021.
 The Committee requested the secretariat to transmit the findings and recommendations regarding the matter to the Meeting of the Parties to the Convention for consideration at its ninth session (Geneva, December 2023).
-[Pending consideration by the Meeting of the Parties, with a view to addressing compliance issue without delay, the Committee, further to its operating rule 14, made recommendations to Serbia based on its agreement of [5 January 2022.]
+[Pending consideration by the Meeting of the Parties, with a view to addressing compliance issue without delay, the Committee, further to its operating rule 14, made recommendations to Serbia based on its agreement of XX March 2022.]

 II.
 Summary of facts, information and issues